zhiao777774/task-assignment-tool/README.md

 ## Usage

-Input format: Columns and rows represent people and jobs, respectively. every cell is the prioritisation score for this job (score is 0 to n-1).
+Input format: Columns and rows represent people and jobs, respectively. every cell is the prioritisation score for this job (score can be 0 to n-1 or 1 to n).
 If a number is closer to "n" indicates they more want the task.

 ```
 task1, task2, task3 ...